rudserg39/frontend-project-lvl1/README.md

 The project contains five math games.
 To install games, unpack the files and run "make setup" from the folder.
 Use the commands: "brain-calc", "brain-even", "brain-gcd", "brain-prime", "brain-progression" to launch the game.

-For the program work correctly, use node v14.2.0, npm v6.14.5, GNU Make v4.2.1 and above.

 # Program demonstration

 ## brain-even